MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_drawindexedprimitive2.md

 ### -param hDevice [in]

 A handle to the display device (graphics context).

 ### -param *

+*pData* [in]

+A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff543054">D3DDDIARG_DRAWINDEXEDPRIMITIVE2</a> structure that describes the primitive to draw.

 ### -param Arg1

-#### - dwIndicesSize [in]
+*dwIndicesSize* [in]

 The size, in bytes, of indexes in the buffer that <i>pIndexBuffer</i> points to.
 This size is 2 or 4 bytes.

+### -param *

-#### - pData [in]
+*pIndexBuffer* [in]

- A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff543054">D3DDDIARG_DRAWINDEXEDPRIMITIVE2</a> structure that describes the primitive to draw.
+A pointer to a buffer of index data to be drawn.

+### -param *

-#### - pFlagBuffer [in, optional]
+*pFlagBuffer* [in, optional]

 A pointer to a 32-bit value that contains triangle-edge flags, which are used only during line-fill mode.
 The first three bits (0/1/2) of the 32-bit value specify how the three edges of the corresponding triangle are rendered.
 If a bit is set to 1, its associated triangle edge is rendered; otherwise, the edge is not rendered.

 If the pointer is <b>NULL</b>, the user-mode display driver should use its fast path to draw primitives.

-#### - pIndexBuffer [in]

- A pointer to a buffer of index data to be drawn.

 ## -returns